ucladx/bcl-qc/dx-var.md

     sudo service smbd restart
     ```
 12. Set a samba password for your username using `sudo smbpasswd -a $USER`
-13. Allow OpenSSH/Samba connections through the firewall and then enable it:
+13. Allow OpenSSH/Samba/Web connections through the firewall and then enable it:
     ```bash
     sudo ufw allow OpenSSH
     sudo ufw allow Samba
+    sudo ufw allow 'Nginx Full'
     sudo ufw enable
     ```